alemidev/upub/README.md

 a test instance is _usually_ available at [feditest.alemi.dev](https://feditest.alemi.dev)

 upub's stock frontend is also being developed and can be viewed _usually_ at [feditest.alemi.dev/web](https://feditest.alemi.dev/web)

+## about security
+most activitypub implementations don't really validate fetches: knowing an activity/object id will allow anyone to resolve it on most fedi software. this is of course unacceptable: "security through obscurity" just doesn't work

+μpub correctly and rigorously implements and enforces access control on each object based on its addressing

+most instances will have "authorized fetch" which kind of makes the issue less bad, but anyone can host an actor, have any server download their pubkey and then start fetching

+μpub may be considered to have "authorized fetch" permanently on, except it depends on each post:
+ * all posts marked public (meaning, addressed to "https://www.w3.org/ns/activitystreams#Public"), will be fetchable without any authorization
+ * all posts not public will require explicit addressing and authentication: for example if post A is addressed to example.net/actor
+   * anonymous fetchers will receive 404 on GET /posts/A
+   * local users must authenticate and will be given said post only if it's addressed to them
+   * remote servers will be given access to all posts from any of their users once they have authenticated themselves (with http signing)

+note that followers get expanded: addressing to example.net/actor/followers will address to anyone following actor that the server knows of, at that time

 ## progress